 """

-A 3xn numpy array of unit vectors in the inertial frame for all catalogue stars that were not matched to an
+A 3xn numpy array of unit vectors in the inertial frame for all catalog stars that were not matched to an

 extracted image point in the star identification routine.

-Each column corresponds to the same row in :attr:`matched_catalogue_star_records`.
+Each column corresponds to the same row in :attr:`matched_catalog_star_records`.

 Until :meth:`id_stars` is called this will be ``None``.